rabbitmq/rabbitmq-website/site/mqtt.md

 The `tcp_listeners` and `tcp_listen_options` options are interpreted in the same way as the corresponding options in the `rabbit` section, as explained in the [broker configuration documentation](http://www.rabbitmq.com/configure.html).

-## AMQP mapping

-This is an outline of the mapping between the MQTT and AMQP methods involved in each of the message flows supported by the adapter.
-It is not necessary to know this in order to use the adapter.

-              (MQTT)    ADAPTER    (AMQP)

-*    QOS0 flow publish

-             PUBLISH   ------>    basic.publish

-*    QOS0 flow receive

-             PUBLISH   <------    basic.deliver

-*    QOS1 flow publish (tracked in state.unacked\_pub)

-             PUBLISH   ------>    basic.publish  --+
-                                                   |
-             PUBACK    <------    basic.ack     <--+

-*   QOS1 flow receive (tracked in state.awaiting\_ack)

-        +--  PUBLISH   <------    basic.deliver
-        |
-        +--> PUBACK    ------>    basic.ack